lydiarrrw/lydiarrrw/README.md

 ### Hi there I'm Lydia 👋

 I finished the General Assembly Software Engineering Immersive course in March 2021 and am looking for a role to let me start using the skills I've gained!

+Currently I'm:
+⚙️  Learning more about accessibility

-You can find our more about me by going to <a href="www.lydiawood.co.uk">www.lydiawood.co.uk</a>
+You can find out more about me by going to <a href="www.lydiawood.co.uk">www.lydiawood.co.uk</a>

 <!--
 **lydiarrrw/lydiarrrw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.